Whittlesea Bicycle Users Group, serving the Whittlesea Cycling Community.

 You can leave home for exercise but there are limits:

-You must not travel more than 5km from where you live to exercise.
+You must not travel more than 25km from where you live to exercise.

-You can exercise either with one friend or your household, as long as neither of you travel more than 5km from your home.
-Please use common sense and limit the number of people you see in person right now.
+You can exercise in a group of up to ten people from a maximum of two households outdoors in a public place (personal training is limited to two people plus the trainer).
+This replaces the limit of five people from a maximum of two households.
+Please use common sense and continue to limit the number of people you see in person right now.
 It is safer to connect with friends and family using phone calls, social media and video calls.
 If you are exercising with someone else, you should keep 1.5 metres distance between you.
 Don’t hug, kiss or shake hands.

 If you are a parent or guardian who is caring for a young child or someone who cannot be left unattended then they may accompany you.